HypeCheck

 MODERATE

-"support healthy skin, hair, nails and joints" Supported
+"Supports healthy skin, hair, nails, and joints" Supported

-Clinical evidence supports collagen peptides for skin hydration and elasticity.
+Clinical trials confirm collagen peptides improve skin hydration and elasticity over 8-12 weeks.

 Ingredients